howtographql/howtographql/content/backend/graphql-java/0-introduction.md

 ---
 title: Introduction
-pageTitle: "Building a GraphQL Server with Java Backend Tutorial"
+pageTitle: "Building a GraphQL Server with Java Backend Tutorial | Intro"
 description: "Learn how to build a GraphQL server with graphql-java and best practices for filters, authentication, pagination and subscriptions.
 Compatible with Apollo."
 question: Can a GraphQL server be implemented in any language?
 answers: ["Yes", "No, GraphQL is a JavaScript-only thing", "Yes, but only the Node.js implementation exists", "No, only statically typed languages are suitable"]